jerryneedell/swfologger/README.md

 * "TC ...\n" (telecommand)
 * "SD ..\n" (simulation directive)

-when a playback is requested, the `swfolog.txt` file is renamed to `swfoplayback.txt` so incomming commands may still be logged to `swfolog.txt`

-After successful playback `swfoplayback.txt` must be deleted.
-If it is not, the rename will not occur and the same `swfoplayback.txt` will be sent again. `swfolog.txt` will continue to accumuate new data.

 ### Special commands to playback data
 * "RP\n" would request a replay.
-* "DP\n" deletes swfoplayback.txt “HALT” shutdown the Pi
+* "DP\n" deletes swfoplayback.txt
 * "WIPE\n" deletes both the swfoplayback.txt and swfolog.txt files

 Commands reveived are alos written to the log file.

+when a playback is requested, the `swfolog.txt` file is renamed to `swfoplayback.txt` so incomming commands may still be logged to `swfolog.txt`

+After successful playback `swfoplayback.txt` must be deleted.
+If it is not, the rename will not occur and the same `swfoplayback.txt` will be sent again. `swfolog.txt` will continue to accumuate new data.

 The normal sequence is:
 ```